-Speaker 2: 00:17 Tech Sergeant Joshua Nixon joined the air force at 19 in hopes of becoming a recruiter like his older brother.
-He excelled in training, won awards and never got in trouble, but he struggled to keep up with the air force requirement that he shave his face every day.
+Tech Sgt.
+Joshua Nixon joined the Air Force in 2011 in hopes of becoming a recruiter like his older brother.
+He excelled in training, won numerous awards, and never got in trouble.
+But the then 19-year-old struggled to keep up with the Air Force requirement that he shave his face every day.

-Speaker 2: 00:40 A doctor diagnosed Nixon who was black with pseudofolliculitis barbae or PFB, it's a skin condition that causes painful bumps, which often scar creams and new shaving techniques sometimes help.
-But the only real treatment is not to shave so closely.
-The air force, granted Nixon, a shaving profile, a waiver that allowed him to wear short facial hair.
-But because of that, he found himself out of the running for certain opportunities, including the recruiting job he wanted.
-So badly
+The Air Force granted Nixon a shaving profile, a waiver that allowed him to wear some short facial hair.
+But because of that, he found himself out of the running for certain opportunities, including the recruiting job he wanted so badly.

-Speaker 4: 01:55 Fortunately I do believe there is a history of people who do not understand that PFP is a chronic medical condition.
-And that perception is sometimes that those members are not trying, or they're not conforming, or that they're just lazy and they don't want to shave the
+"Unfortunately, I do believe there's a history of people who do not understand that PFB is a chronic medical condition," said Dr. Emily Wong, an Air Force dermatologist with the 59th Medical Wing at Joint Base San Antonio, who was one of the surveyors.
+"The perception is that those members are not trying, or they're not conforming to standards, or that they're just lazy and don't want to shave."

-Speaker 2: 03:49 The air force is now conducting a larger survey to learn more about the effects of shaving profiles, including whether they impact promotion rates, especially among black men.
-Um, Carson frame in San Antonio.
+The Air Force is now conducting a larger survey to learn more about the effects of shaving profiles, including whether they impact promotion rates, especially among Black men.